Breast Calcifications

 • Invasive ductal carcinoma (IDC), which is a more aggressive breast cancer that has spread from the milk ducts to breast tissue

-Diagnosis
+Breast Calcification Diagnosis

 Since breast calcifications are painless and too small to feel, they are typically diagnosed after a mammogram.
 If the mammogram results indicate the presence of microcalcifications, your doctor may recommend further testing.
-Macrocalcifications do not typically require any follow-up.
-Diagnostic tools for follow-up testing include:

 • Diagnostic mammogram.
 This is a much more detailed mammogram that gives a magnified and multiple angled view of the calcifications.
-This helps the radiologist get a more in depth look at the shape and arrangement of the calcifications.
+This helps the radiologist get a more in-depth look at the shape and arrangement of the calcifications.

-• Biopsy.
+• Breast Biopsy.
 This is a minimally invasive procedure that removes a part of the affected breast tissue to be analyzed in a lab.
-A biopsy is performed when the underlying cause of the calcifications needs to be determined.
+A breast biopsy is performed when the underlying cause of the calcifications needs to be determined.

 • Monitoring for any concerning changes or abnormalities